Cokile/CCActivityHUD/README.md

 ### Manually

-Drag amd drop `CCActivityIndicatorView.h` and `CCActivityIndicatorView.m` to your project.
+Add  `CCActivityIndicatorView.h` and `CCActivityIndicatorView.m` to your project.

 ## Easy to use

+`CCActivityIndicatorView` now support two types

+* CCIndicatorTypeScalingDots

+* CCIndicatorTypeLeadingDots

+  ​

+The default type is `CCIndicatorTypeScalingDots`

 ```objective-c
 #import "CCActivityIndicatorView.h"